DachiBR/CPP-Snake-TUI-Game/README.md

+This is simple implementation of a snake game using c++ ncurses library.

-TO run This Code compile all cpp files by typing: g++ -o snake_game snake_game.cpp -lncurses g++ -o main main.cpp -lncurses g++ -o leaderboard leaderboard.cpp -lncurses
+To run this Game compile all c++ files with this commands:

+g++ -o snake_game snake_game.cpp -lncurses
+g++ -o main main.cpp -lncurses g++ -o leaderboard leaderboard.cpp -lncurses

-and run ./main
+Finally in the terminal type: ./main  and then the game starts

 Here You can see the photos from the actual game